 A critical aspect of caffeine exposure includes the importance of measuring exposure to caffeine during the relevant time window and the need to capture changing intake patterns throughout pregnancy.
 Caffeine consumption tends to decrease during the early weeks of pregnancy, coinciding with increasing pregnancy symptoms and aversions1.

 Caffeine consumption has been shown to decrease with increasing pregnancy symptoms during the early weeks of pregnancy1.
-For example, Lawson et al.6 reported that the mean onset of nausea, vomiting and appetite loss occurred between 5 and 6 weeks from the last menstrual period, accompanied by a 59% decrease in caffeine intake from coffee between weeks 4 and 6.
+For example, research from a group of pregnant women suggested that the mean onset of nausea, vomiting and appetite loss occurred between 5 and 6 weeks from the last menstrual period, and was accompanied by a 59% decrease in caffeine intake from coffee between weeks 4 and 62.

-One study describes patterns of dietary caffeine consumption before and after pregnancy recognition in a cohort of 8,347 American women who had recently given birth7.
+One study describes patterns of dietary caffeine consumption before and after pregnancy recognition in a cohort of 8,347 American women who had recently given birth3.
 Maternal self-reported consumption of beverages (caffeinated coffee, tea, and soda) and chocolate the year before pregnancy was used to estimate caffeine intake.
-The proportions of pre-pregnancy caffeine consumption stratified by maternal characteristics are reported.
-Patterns of reported change in consumption before and after pregnancy were also examined by maternal and pregnancy characteristics.
-Adjusted prevalence ratios were estimated to assess factors most associated with change in consumption.
 About 97% of mothers reported caffeine consumption (average intake of 129.9 mg/day the year before pregnancy); soda was the primary source of caffeine.
-The proportion of mothers reporting dietary caffeine intake of more than 300 mg/day was significantly higher among those who smoked cigarettes or drank alcohol.
+The proportion of mothers reporting dietary caffeine intake of more than 300mg/day was significantly higher among those who smoked cigarettes or drank alcohol.
 Most mothers stopped or decreased their caffeinated beverage consumption during pregnancy.
 A high level of caffeine intake was associated with risk factors for adverse reproductive outcomes.
 The authors recommend further studies which may improve the maternal caffeine exposure assessment by acquiring additional information regarding the timing and amount of change in caffeine consumption after pregnancy recognition.

-Data from the UK Caffeine and Reproductive Health (CARE) study were used to explore the relationship between maternal caffeine intake and nausea, vomiting and fetal growth restriction in pregnancy.
-No evidence of a relationship could be found.
-The strength of this study is the thorough assessment of caffeine exposure, however the extremely low response rate (20%) is a concern and a selection bias cannot be excluded8.
+Data from the UK Caffeine and Reproductive Health (CARE) study were used to explore the relationship between maternal caffeine intake and nausea, vomiting and fetal growth restriction in pregnancy32.
+No suggestion of a relationship could be found.
+The strength of this study is the thorough assessment of caffeine exposure, however the extremely low response rate (20%) is a concern and a selection bias cannot be excluded.

 Coffee and Gestational Diabetes Mellitus